faridaelchuzade/k-drama/README.md

 - Used/created classes and IDs for styling the form, background,images and text.
 - Included a General Sibling Combinator and a Child Combinator.

+_Lin Mu_
+- Changed the main page image
+- Added a new movie to the list

 ## Week 1 Challenge Contributors
 - [Farida Elchuzade](https://www.linkedin.com/in/farida-elchuzade/)